jjsch-dev/ceiling-fan-iot/README.md

 ### Manual Control

-For local control, a pushbutton rotary encoder is used to set the speed and turn the fan light on / off.
+For local control, a pushbutton rotary encoder is used to set the speed and turn the fan light on/off.
+To improve the speed resolution, the user has to rotate the shaft three or more steps to increase/decrease.

 ### Visual indication